Long-Term Exede Internet Review (May 2012-July 2013)

 NOTE: There is a huge amount of information in the comments below this review, feel free to ask your own Exede questions there or share your own satellite internet experiences!
 Thank you, -JD

 Disclaimer: I do not work for Exede, nor do I make any money from them if you signup for their service.
 My only affiliation with them is that I ordered their service in May 2012 (when it first came out), shortly after that I wrote this review and have been using Exede ever since.
 In September 2012 I emailed their tech support for help with an issue related to the late night free zone, they resolved that issue.
 In January 2013 they read this review and asked if they could interview me and I said yes.

 [START IMPORTANT NOTE]

-These items have been address in the comments, but I would like to make these things abundantly clear:
+These items have been addressed in the comments, but I would like to make these things abundantly clear:

 #1 Please be aware that there is no 30-day trial period